 Financial planners generally recommend having six months’ worth of living expenses in an emergency fund.
 If you have a sudden, unexpected expense like your car breaking down or some other urgent need, like medical costs, it can help to know that there is money set aside for emergencies.

 You’ve probably encountered situations or hurdles in your life that may be classified as an emergency.
 These are unexpected events that frequently have financial strategy consequences.
 An emergency might be as easy as a heater breaking down or as serious as a health problem that throws your existence upside down.

 While we cannot forecast the next disaster, we can plan for it.
 Putting money aside for an emergency fund is the best approach to deal with the financial effects of an emergency.
 But where should your emergency savings go?
 While it is possible to simply create a new account at your local or online bank, there are additional choices to consider.

 6. Consider Investing In Stocks Or Other Assets That Will Help Grow Your Money Over Time

 Investing in low-cost, highly diversified index funds is often one good strategy for saving both now and later.
 The sooner you can build a significant portfolio of diversified stocks, the more you’ll be able to take advantage of one of the miracles of the financial world: compound interest.

-That said, before you make any investment decisions, it’s essential to consider your financial goals and tolerance for risk.
+That said, before you make any investment and financial decisions, it’s essential to consider your financial goals and tolerance for risk.
 If you’re saving towards a goal, then the investment vehicle must be designed specifically for that purpose.
 Also consider your time horizons and the length of time you can invest before needing to withdraw the money.